stats385/stats385.github.io/speaker_visit.md

 2. **Meals**

    Stanford pays for reasonably priced and necessary meals during travel.
 Itemized receipts are required for meal reimbursement.
+Alcohol is not reimbursebale.